One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 It is clear that the topological sectors of operators act on those of states.
-We denote the space of non-local operators mapping a sector of states $a$ to another sector $b$ by $\hom(a,b)$, then $\hom(a,b)$ can be viewed as an object in $\CB$.
-The set of sectors of states, together with the spaces of morphism $\hom(a,b)$, form a category enriched in $\CB$.
-We denote it by $\CS^\sharp$.
+We denote the space of operators mapping a sector of states $a$ to another sector $b$ by $\hom(a,b)$, then $\hom(a,b)$ can be viewed as an object in $\CB$.
+The set of all sectors of states, together with the spaces of morphisms $\hom(a,b)$, form a category $\CS^\sharp$ enriched in $\CB$.
 A portrait of these $\hom(a,b)$ as observables on the 1+1D world sheet is given in Figure\,\ref{fig:observables} with $M_{a,b}$ representing $\hom(a,b)$.
-If we replace the hom space $\hom(a,b)$ in $\CS^\sharp$ by a finite dimensional vector space $\underline{\hom}(a,b):=\hom_\CB(\one, \hom(a,b))$, we obtain an ordinary category $\CS$, which is reasonable to be called the category of TDL's (or topological excitations).
+If we replace the hom space $\hom(a,b)$ in $\CS^\sharp$ by a vector space $\hom_\CS(a,b):=\hom_\CB(\one, \hom(a,b))$, we obtain an ordinary category $\CS$, which is reasonable to be called the category of the topological sectors of states (or TDL's or topological excitations).

-Both $\CS^\sharp$ and $\CS$ are equipped with fusion product because TDL's can be fused.
-Moreover, the fusion of two sectors of states should be compatible with the fusion of non-local operators that creates these two sectors of states from the vacuum.
+Both $\CS^\sharp$ and $\CS$ are equipped with fusion products because TDL's can be fused (horizontally in Figure\,\ref{fig:observables}).
+The vacuum sector $\one_\CS$ plays the role of the tensor unit.
+Moreover, the fusion of two sectors of states should be compatible with the fusion of operators that can create these two sectors of states from the vacuum.
 This compatibility is rather complicated but can be mathematically summarized by the condition that $\CS$ is equipped with a braided monoidal functor $\phi: \CB \to \FZ_1(\CS)$, where $\FZ_1(\CS)$ is the Drinfeld center of $\CS$ \cite{KZ20b}.
+The braided monoidal functor $\phi$ provides a canonical construction of a $\CB$-enriched fusion category ${}^\CB\CS$ \cite{MP19}.
+It is natural to expect that $\CS^\sharp = {}^\CB\CS$ as $\CB$-enriched fusion categories\footnote{A lengthy proof of this fact in the case of 1+1D CFT's was given in \cite[Section\, 6]{KZ20a}.
+We expect that a similar proof works for gapped 1d phases (with symmetries) with the vertex operator algebra in \cite[Section\, 6]{KZ20a} replaced by a more general local quantum symmetry, which is clarified in \cite{KZ22}.}.
+Note that, when we choose to use $ {}^\CB\CS$ instead of ${}^{\FZ_1(\CS)}\CS$, we have already include some information of the local quantum symmetry (see Section\,\ref{sec:TWR}).
+By the boundary-bulk relation \cite{KWZ15,KWZ17}, the enriched fusion category ${}^\CB\CS$ describes an anomaly-free 1d phase if and only if $\FZ_1({}^\CB\CS)=\vect$.